James GordonBack to Supporting Cast Main > James Gordon

 Voiced By: Bob Hastings

-Lieutenant James Gordon moved to Gotham City from Chicago and raised his daughter, Barbara.
-Gordon served in the Gotham City Police Department, infamous for its corruption.
+Lieutenant James Gordon raised his daughter, Barbara, and served in the Gotham City Police Department.
 He soon stood out for his principle and honesty.
-One of Gordon's first cases was to capture Gotham's urban legend, Batman.
-However, Gordon became a close friend and ally of Batman.
+Over the years, Gordon became a close friend and ally of Batman.
 Though Gordon doesn't approve of the vigilante nature of Batman's methods, he was keen enough to recognize the only way to maintain some sense of balance and order in Gotham was to allow an informal presence, operating outside of the law, to aid him.

 Months later, Lieutenant Gordon presided over the murder of the Flying Graysons of Haley's Circus.
 Bruce Wayne stepped forward and offered to take a 10 year old Dick Grayson, until Tony Zucco, the culprit was arrested.
 Gordon kept in contact with Wayne, which indirectly helped keep Batman informed and aided his hunt for Zucco.
 He later was promoted to the position of Police Commissioner, the highest position in the Gotham City Police Department.